 35. Purple Martin

-It has dark blackish-blue feathers that have an iridescent sheen which can make them appear blue or deep purple depending on the light; they may even look green.
+It has dark blackish-blue feathers with an iridescent sheen, making them appear blue or deep purple depending on the light; they may even look green.

-These birds are quite social creatures and often build communal roosts with multiple nests, having as many as hundreds of individuals living together at once.
+These birds are exceptionally social creatures and often build communal roosts with multiple nests, having as many as hundreds of individuals living together at once.

 Their habitats include areas near bodies of water like lakes or rivers where there’s plenty for these birds to eat all year round.